tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 In order to build TensorFlow with GPU support, both Cuda Toolkit 7.0 and CUDNN 6.5 V2 from NVIDIA need to be installed.

+TensorFlow GPU support requires having a GPU card with NVidia Compute Capability >= 3.5.
+Supported cards include but are not limited to:

+* NVidia Titan
+* NVidia Titan X
+* NVidia K20
+* NVidia K40

 ##### Download and install Cuda Toolkit 7.0

 https://developer.nvidia.com/cuda-toolkit-70